mac-comp240/activities_parallel_openmp/README.md

 the size of the array?
 Add a couple more zeros to the array size: what happens.
 Record your discussion in this README file.

+To test your understanding of the role of shared versus private data, examine the `private.c` program.
+This declares a two-dimensional array, and then initializes every entry in the array to be 1.
+It then tests to see if the initialization worked correctly.

+* Run the `private.c` program as it is initially, with no pragmas in it.
+Confirm that it does work correctly.
+* We want to parallelize the first set of `for` loops.
+Add a `#pragma omp parallel for` before the first outer loop.
+* What happens when you run the program again?
+Why?

+* Fix the problem by declaring the necessary variables as private using the appropriate pragma modifier.

-### Task 3:
+### Task 3: Parallel loop variations
-**Warning again:** The CS in Parallel text refers to the pattern here as "Master-Worker," which was the typical terms used until recently.
-We are now moving away from the term master, so this pattern will be called here "Main-Worker", as in "main thread" and "worker threads".

-- Examine the code and predict what will print if you run it without the parallel pragma activated
-- Run it to check the results
-- Then uncomment the pragma and run it again

-### Patternlet 6

-This patternlet introduces the pragma for parallelizing iterations of a for loop.
-In this case, each thread is assigned one "chunk" of iterations of the for loop, and performs them sequentially.

-Data decomposition refers to the process of deciding, as a programmer, how to break up the data across different threads to most effectively and efficiently solve the problem at hand.

-The `parallelLoopEqualChunks.c` program uses the "default" data decomposition.

-- Read through the program, then compile and run it
+Here we will look at ways to control how iterations of a loop are broken up and allocated to threads.

+* Examine the `iterPatterns.c` code, which prints out the thread ID and the loop variable for each iteration of the loop.
+Test this with different numbers of threads to understand how iterations of the loop are assigned to threads.

-- What is the pattern for the default behavior: which loop iterations are assigned to which threads?
+* What is the pattern for the default behavior: which loop iterations are assigned to which threads?
 Record your observations here.
-- The loop repeats 16 times.
+* The loop repeats 16 times.
 Try various numbers of threads, including some that divide 16 evenly and some that do not.
-- Experiment, running the code multiple times.
-When the iterations don't divide evenly, what is the default decomposition?
+* When the iterations don't divide evenly, what is the default decomposition?

-### Patternlet 7

-This patternlet shows a different way to parallelize the iterations of a loop.
-It assigns sequential iterations of the loop to different threads, then repeats the process.

-- Read through the code and note what is different here
+Next we will modify this code to assign chunks of iterations differently.
+Instead of splitting up the iterations into equal-sized chunks, we can assign shorter sequences of iterations to different threads.

+* Add the modifier `schedule(static, 1)` to the existing pragma
+* Experiment with the program to see the effect.
+How are iterations mapped onto threads here?
+Record your observations here.
+* Try changing 1 to 2 in the schedule modifier: what is that effect?

-- Run the code and observe the behavior: record your observations here
+* Finally, change the word `static` to `dynamic`, and observe the results.

-- Comment out lines 31 through 36, and uncomment lines 38 through 50
+Dynamic scheduling has more overhead, as chunks are assigned to threads in a greedy manner: whenever a thread is ready for another chunk, it is given it.

+* Experiment as we did with static scheduling.
+Record your observations here.

+### Task 4: Leader-worker pattern

+* Examine the `leaderWorker.c` program.
+This shows how a single program can produce different behavior from different threads.
+* Run the starter program, which doesn't have any parallel blocks
-- Verify that the results are the same
+    - Notice that the serial thread is numbered 0, which we are using for the leader
-- Restore the code to its original form, and change the word `static` to `dynamic`
-- Record what happens
-- Change the 1 to a 2 or a 4 and record how that changes the behavior of the code

-### Patternlet 8

-This patternlet shows how to combine the results of parallel iteration safely.
-The threads need to communicate to access the shared `sum` variable without interfering with each other.
-This is called a "reduction" because we are reducing a collection of values to a single aggregate value.
+* Add a pragma to declare a parallel block
+    - Add curly braces to enclose the body of `main` except the `return` at the end.
+    - You might want to set the number of threads to something smaller to make it easier
+* Run the program again, and see what the threads do!

+### Task 5: Reduction pattern

-The program initializes the array to random values, and then computes the sum of the values sequentially.
-It then parallelizes the calculation of the sum.
+* Read through all of the `reduction.c` program, carefully.
+This builds an array of random values, and then adds the values serially and in parallel.

-- Compile and run the program; note that correct output is produced
-- Uncomment the pragma in function `parallelSum`, but leave its reduction clause commented out
-- Recompile and rerun: now an incorrect sum is reported!
-- Uncomment the `reduction(+:sum)` clause of the pragma
-- Recompile and rerun it: The correct output is produced again

-### Patternlet 11

-This patternlet shows how to work with an array of data, and how to ensure that variables that can't be shared across threads are made private to each thread.

-- Examine the program, and run it with all pragmas commented out; verify the correct result
-- Experiment with uncommenting the A pragma: What do you observe?
-Record your observations here
-- Experiment with uncommenting the B pragma: What do you observe?
-- What happens if you only declare one of the two variables to be private?
-- What happens if you enclose the for loops in a block, and declare the `i` and `j` variables inside the block that is parallelized?
+* Run the original version of the program.
+Notice that we have the same kind of race condition here with the shared variable, `sum`, as we had with `sharedVar` in the earlier example.
+* Try the same fix that we used before: marking the line that adds to `sum` as critical
+* This fixed the race condition, but slows down the performance as the threads have to line up to access `sum`
+* Add `omp_get_wtime` calls before, between, and after the calls to `sequentialSum` and `parallelSum`, and use them to compute the elapsed time for each function.
+Modify the print statements to report the elapsed times.
+* Is parallelizing worth it if we have to mark the `sum` line as critical?
+Add your response here.

+Reduction offers us an alternative structure.
+If we ask OpenMP to use reduction in computing `sum`, it will automatically give each thread a local copy of the `sum` variable, solving the race condition, and it will have the leader thread combine the other threads' results using the operation we give it.

+* Add to the `parallel for` pragma a reduction modifier: `reduction(+:sum)`
+    - This says to use reduction in the calculation of `sum`, so that each thread has its own local copy of `sum`
+    - The `+` says for the leader thread to combine the other partial results using +
+    - Be sure to remove the `critical` pragma, as we no longer need it
+* What happens?
+Is parallelizing worth it now?
+Try running on larger values of `SIZE`.

 ## References